joydipb01/Operating_Systems/Custom_PS_Command/README.md

 # Custom PS Command - 19MCME08

-This is a collection of simple programs to simulate the "ps" command in linux, by making use of the "/proc" file system.
+This is a collection of simple programs to simulate the "ps" command in Linux, by making use of the "/proc" file system.

 ## Contents